Oscar Munoz (executive): Board positions

 Munoz is on the boards of directors at Salesforce, Univision, CBRE, and Archer.
 He sits on the boards of trustees at Fidelity Investments, the University of Southern California, and The Brookings Institution He is a member of the Defense Business Board at the United States Department of Defense.

 Personal life

 Munoz is married; he and his wife have four children.
 Munoz is also an avid cyclist and has run in marathons.

 Philanthropy

 In 2011, the couple gave $100,000 to the University of North Florida to fund a scholarship for students who are the first in their family to attend college.
 The same year, the couple donated $1 million to a middle school in Florida to fund a dropout prevention program.

+In 2002, Munoz and his wife Cathy founded the Pave it Forward Foundation.
+From 2023 to 2026, the organization partnered with the American Heart Association to support $850,000 in health equity initiatives in Chicago.

 Health

 Munoz suffered a heart attack on October 15, 2015, a month after he assumed the position of CEO of United Airlines.
 As he awaited a heart transplant, Munoz interviewed candidates for top management jobs in his apartment while connected to machines that kept his heart functioning.
 On January 5, 2016, he received a heart transplant and returned to work in March 2016.
 Munoz is one of few CEOs to continue in the position after receiving a heart transplant.
 He has spoken publicly about his vegan diet and has since transitioned to what he refers to as a "flexitarian" diet after his heart transplant.